sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 Join us for an immersive experience in nature where we will vinyasa to the sounds of birds and monkeys, create new friendships and perspectives, and be healed and rejuvenated by sun, sand, and movement.
 It’s time to unplug, lean into community, and treat yourself to an unforgettable experience.

 2026 will be our 5th Pura Vida Costa Rica Retreat and will feature a brand new location that will inspire connection with nature and grant you tranquility - [Sol Sanctuary](https://www.sol-sanctuary.com/).
+Our favorite thing about this new location is that it is just a ten minute walk through the jungle to Playa Grande!

 This is a women’s retreat.
 Our retreat creates a supportive environment where all participants can feel safe, respected, and empowered to be their authentic selves.
 As one participant from 2025 said, “I expand in sisterhood!”
 We are committed to fostering meaningful connections and shared experiences that honor the full spectrum of women's lives and identities.